V2G-liberty/HA-manual-install/README.md

 # Configuration for the calendar for making reservations for the car #
 # This is mandatory
-# It can be a Google calendar (please use the Google calendar integration for HomeAssistant)
+# It can be any caldav calendar (NextCloud, OwnCloud, iCloud, Google, etc.) It is recommended to use caldav over the Google integration for ease of installation here.
 car_calendar_name: calendar.car_reservation
 # This normally matches the ha_time_zone setting.
 car_calendar_timezone: Europe/Amsterdam

-## Remove these if another calendar is used.
+## Remove these if a none-caldav calendar via a HA integration is used.
 ## Please also remove the calendar related entities in v2g_liberty_package.yaml
 caldavUN: "your caldav username here (use quotes)"
 caldavPWD: "your caldav password here (use quotes)"